Gaya/gaya.pizza/blog/contents/articles/markpress-markdown-powered-journal-wordpress/index.md

 Having trouble?
 ---------------

-You can shoot me an email with any questions on: [hi@gaya.ninja](mailto:hi@gaya.ninja) or you can file issues on GitHub via: [https://github.com/Gaya/MarkPress/issues](https://github.com/Gaya/MarkPress/issues)
+You can shoot me an email with any questions on: [hi@gaya.pizza](mailto:hi@gaya.ninja) or you can file issues on GitHub via: [https://github.com/Gaya/MarkPress/issues](https://github.com/Gaya/MarkPress/issues)